 NAMI Submission Guidelines

-NAMI is always accepting submissions for its many publications—like the NAMI Blog and Advocate magazine.
-Unfortunately, we can’t accept every submission received, so the best way to ensure publication is to follow these guidelines.
+NAMI is always reviewing submissions for its many publications—like the NAMI Blog and Advocate magazine.
+Unfortunately, we only accept a small amount of the submissions received, so the best way to ensure publication is to follow these guidelines.
 Here’s what we’re looking for:

 - Length: Max 1,000 words